web2solutions/challenges-problems-solving/RansomNote Problem/README.md

 <img align="center" src="https://i.imgur.com/JQe0EZ0.png" />

 LOL, the Map/Hash implementation stills rocking.
-But the time difference  exponentially reduced.
+But the time difference reduced by up to 3x with same magazine and ransom note.

+What is happening ?

+In order to get closest of real world, we have a counter implemented to it item of the Magazine store.
+Because the magazine `bombom` just can produces `bombom` or `bom` and `bom` possibilities.
+Trying to produce `bom` 3 times must fails.

+In the previous Map implementation, we stored words as key, and every time you try to build `bombom`, it goes over the key `bombom`.

+In this actual implementation, we stored letters as keys, and every time you try to build `bombom`, it goes over the keys `b`, `o` and `m`.